Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-Joel Embiid and the rest of the Philadelphia 76ers face the Boston Celtics in the NBA Playoffs on Friday, at 7:30 PM ET.
+The Philadelphia 76ers, Joel Embiid included, take on the Boston Celtics at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-In this piece we'll dive into Embiid's stats and trends, helping you make good predictions on prop bets.
+Below we will dive into Embiid's stats and trends, helping you make good selections on prop bets.

 Joel Embiid Prop Bets vs. the Celtics